 The Docker extension supports debugging .NET and Node.js-based services running inside a container.
 Other programming languages are not supported at this time.

 Debugging in a container may be harder to set up than regular debugging because a container is a stronger isolation mechanism than a process.
 In particular:

 - The debug engine running inside VS Code process needs to communicate with the service process being debugged.
-In case of a service running inside a container this implies network communication via a common network (typically Docker host network).
-The container needs to have appropriate ports exposed via the Docker host network for the debug engine to connect to the service process (Node.js), or debugger proxy running inside the container (.NET Core).
+In the case of a service running inside a container, this implies network communication via a common network (typically Docker host network).
+The container needs to have appropriate ports exposed via the Docker host network for the debug engine to connect to the service process (Node.js), or debugger proxy running inside the container (.NET).

 - Source file information generated during build time is valid in the context of the build environment (where VS Code is running).
 The container filesystem is different from the build environment filesystem, and paths to source files need to be re-mapped in order for the debugger to display correct source file when a breakpoint is hit.